systemcarl/weblog/articles/about-me.md

 I love science fiction,
 from *Star Trek*'s naive mid-century techno-optimism to *Jurassic Park*'s outlandish cautionary tale.
-I also love games — in any form
+I also love games in any form,
-— but I'll take a simple, creative tabletop role-playing game over any
-    uninspired transaction-fuelled "AAA" any day.
+    but I'll take a creative tabletop role-playing game over an uninspired transaction-fuelled "AAA" any day.
 I'm passionate about aesthetics, ethics, and morality;
 I love discussing anything intellectually or philosophically challenging.